 To communicate with the Office of Diversity and Inclusion throughout the search process, asking for advice and assistance as necessary to ensure a diversified pool of applicants and adherence to all related University policies and NYS laws.

-Review advertisements to ensure appropriateness and consistency with vacancy announcement.
+Review advertisements to ensure appropriateness and consistency with vacancy announcements.

 Review the Application Screening Form.

 Assist with the development of interview questions on the appropriateness of all questions.

 Assist with the compilation of the Applicant Flow Analysis.